iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#138] What's the point of keeping military drones in service.md

 **Snor_eDen**<br>
 These incidents should make the admin bureau think hard about what's going on<br>
-if they keep letting those heavy-armed drones exist, <br>
+if they keep letting those heavy\-armed drones exist, <br>
 who can keep that power under control?

 **NoSignal**<br>
-anyone who says we don't need force must not live in 03~<br>
+anyone who says we don't need force must not live in 03\~<br>
 The technology gangs from 03 possess way more power than the admins wwww

 **Mulder**<br>